collier-jo/AND_Tech_Test/README.md

 - Jasmine

 My Process and structure:

+- My first step was to break down the problem by considering the requirements specification then turning this into an Input/Output table moving up in complexity.
+- As the initial instructions came with the function outline there was no need for a domain model
+- NOTE: There were some edge cases not outlined in the specification.
+I did not cover these in my programme as my aim is to raise value and stick to a the brief.
 - Using an 'console error guided' TDD approach.
 - Using the console allows me to consider the MVP guided by user interaction.
 - After hard coding the first 2 digits I had to consider the structure, I knew this problem was an algorithmic problem and I would need to collect data i.e. There would need to be an empty array and a loop